min2ha/ukwa-site/content/target/64892/index.en.md

   "subject": "Brexit"
 }

-# House of Commons Hansard: 26th April 2018: Customs and Borders

 Debate on a motion tabled by pro-remain MPs who chair committees calling on the government to keep open the option of staying in a customs union with the EU.
 The government was defeated in a non-binding vote and the motion was passed.